Teradata/stacki-wiki/Upgrading-to-CentOS-7.3-on-stacki-3.2.md

 Now you can move the repo files and create the mirror.

 Now you have an updated 7.3.
-Aren't you happy?

 <h6>Footnotes</h6>